 It also depends on how big your slices are, so adjust the boiling time based on their size.

-Cool fully before transferring to an air-tight container.
-Place in your refrigerator, and consume within 3 to 4 days.
+- Store: First, let the cooked veggie cool fully, and after that transfer it to an air-tight container and place it in the refrigerator.
+Consume within 3 to 4 days.
 The earlier you finish it, the better the taste and texture!

-Yes.
-Do it in a cooking pan with a sprinkle of water, over medium heat, until hot.
-You can also microwave it for a few seconds.
+- Reheat: Do it in a cooking pan with a sprinkle of water, over medium heat, until hot.
+Also, you can microwave it for a few seconds.

 - Don’t cut out the core, because they will keep the wedges together.

-- Don’t forget to salt the water while boiling, and again when you place the vegetables in it.
+- Don’t forget to salt the water while boiling, and again when you place the vegetable in it.

 Boiled Cabbage Recipe